EmmaHon/Sensor-game/README.md

 **Getting started**

-For this project we used [Android Studio](https://developer.android.com/studio/ "Android Studio") and [Kotlin](https://kotlinlang.org/ "Kotlin") language with the integration of [libGDX](https://libgdx.badlogicgames.com / "LibGDX").
+For this project we used [Android Studio](https://developer.android.com/studio/ "Android Studio") and [Kotlin](https://kotlinlang.org/ "Kotlin") language with the integration of [libGDX](https://libgdx.badlogicgames.com/ "LibGDX") .
 LibGDX has switched to Gradle, so 3rd party libraries can be added through the build.gradle(Module: app) file.